QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 ## Jakob Nielsen

-Because if you need more than a bit of theory,
 Jakob Nielsen wrote the **10 principles** that you MUST take into account.

 1. keep the user updated on what's happening

    > * if something is being loaded, ... tell it to the user.
-   > * the user should know the page where he is
+   > * the user should know where he is (ex: which page?)
-   > * buttons should have a change when hovered
+   > * buttons should have a change when they are hovered/pressed/...

 2. Do not do something complex, follow the conventions

-   > * close is a the top-right
+   > * ex: the close button is at the top-right of the screen
-   > * Skeuomorph design : we are expecting a online book
+   > * Skeuomorph design: we are expecting a online book
    > to work like a real book

 3. Let the user be free

    > * allow the user to cancel an action
-   > * user must see they can escape
+   > * user must see they can "escape"

 4. Norms, directives, habits

-   > * we are expecting in a family of software
+   > * ex: we are expecting a software of the same family
    > to be similar
    > * we are expecting a 🛒 shopping cart on a marketing
    > website to see the list of our items